chipsalliance/chisel/docs/src/explanations/probes.md

 ### Read Probes

 To create a read probe of a hardware value, use the `ProbeValue` API.
 To create a read probe _type_, use the `Probe` API.
-Probes are legal types for prots and wires, but not for stateful elements (e.g., registers or memories).
+Probes are legal types for ports and wires, but not for stateful elements (e.g., registers or memories).

 :::note